microsoft/FluidFramework/packages/dds/tree/src/feature-libraries/README.md

 For example, alfred (or some other service) could run a `Rebaser` sufficient to detect all conflicts, marking (or discarding) conflicted ops.
 Such a service could also optionally enforce some validation or editing permissions.
-Or conflict resolution can run fully client side.
+Alternatively, conflict resolution can run fully client side.
-A service could run a `Rebaser` that outputs a stream of tree Diffs and saved tree snapshot summaries allowing lighter weight clients, and optionally granular read permissions.
+A service could run a `Rebaser` that outputs a stream of tree diffs and saved tree snapshot summaries allowing lighter weight clients, and optionally granular read permissions.
 Services could provide additional indexes (such as history or search).

 Clients may or may not (depending on their `Rebaser` setup) be able to run with no actual copy of the tree in the DDS at all.